 After the pre-screening tests and eye exam, your eye doctor will discuss your eye health status and any concerns.

-If your prescription changes, they will recommend new contact lenses and eyeglass frames.
+They will recommend new contact lenses and glasses if your prescription changes.
 You can order the new lenses directly from your eye care provider or buy them online.